zmilv/dont-forgetter/README.md

 #### Authentication
 If using the API via browser, Django session authentication will be used.
 Otherwise, JWT bearer token needs to be provided in request headers.
-#### Account endpoints
+#### User endpoints
+- PATCH /user - edit user configuration
+- GET /user - get user details
+- POST /user/settings - edit user settings
+- GET /user/settings - get user settings
-- POST register/ - register an account
+- POST /user/register/ - register an account
-- POST login/ - log into an account and get a JWT
+- POST /user/login/ - log into an account and get a JWT
-- POST token/refresh/ - refresh a JWT
+- POST /user/token/refresh/ - refresh a JWT
-- POST logout/ - log out of an account
+- POST /user/logout/ - log out of an account
 #### Event endpoints
-- POST event/ - add an event
+- POST event/ - add or edit an event (if 'id' provided)
 - GET event/ - get details about the closest events
 - GET event/?query=\<query\> - get details about events matching the query
 - GET event/\<int:id\>/ - get details about a specific event
 - DELETE event/\<int:id\>/ - delete a specific event
 #### Note endpoints
-- POST note/ - add a note
+- POST note/ - add or edit a note (if 'id' provided)
 - GET note/ - get details about the latest notes
 - GET note/?query=\<query\> - get details about notes matching the query
 - GET note/\<int:id\>/ - get details about a specific note